annali24/ellipticcurve/README.md

 # Exploring Rational Points on Weierstrass Elliptic Curves

-*** Directed Reading Program 2024
+**Directed Reading Program 2024**
-***Catherine Chen and Anna Li, mentored by Marcos Reyes
+**Catherine Chen and Anna Li, mentored by Marcos Reyes**

 [Click here to access the Elliptic Curve Torsion Calculator](https://replit.com/@cchen935/Elliptical-Curve)

-Our project this year relates to researching the properties of Weierstrass Elliptic Curves and computing its torsion over the rationals.
-Weierstrass elliptic curves are __ written as y^2 = x^3 + ax^2 + bx^2 + c
+This year, our project focuses on researching the properties of Weierstrass Elliptic Curves and computing its torsion over the rationals.
+Weierstrass elliptic curves represented in the form y^2 = x^3 + Ax^2 + Bx^2 + C, where A, B, and C are integers.

 ## Education
 - Ph.D., Physics | The University of Texas at Dallas (_May 2022_)